DhruvAtreja/DataVisualization/readme.md

 - Generating SQL queries
 - Validating and fixing SQL
 - Executing SQL queries
-- Formatting results
-- Choosing and formatting visualizations
+- Choosing visualizations

+### DataFormatter

+The `DataFormatter` class is responsible for formatting the data for the chosen visualization type.

+Key methods:

+- `format_data_for_visualization()`: Formats the data for the chosen visualization type.

 ## Usage